iCodeIeu/ch-automation-project/README.md

 Playwright will automatically download the required browser binaries (Chromium, Firefox, and WebKit) during the installation process.

+npx playwright install

+If the tests fail to run due to missing browsers, or if you are prompted, you may need to explicitly install the Playwright browsers:

 ### ▶️ Running Tests

 All tests are run using the Playwright Test Runner.